Entanglement Monotones from Complementarity Relations

 The quantum coherence/visibility measures appearing in these relations are

-where $I$ is the set of all incoherent states, the Hilbert-Schmidt's norm of a matrix $M\in\mathbb{C}^{d \times d}$ is defined as $\norm{M}_{hs}:= \sqrt{\sum_{j,k} \abs{M_{jk}}^2}$, whereas the $l_1$-norm is given by $\norm{M}_{l_1} := \sum_{j,k}\abs{M_{jk}}$, $I_{wy}(\rho,\ketbra{j}) = -\frac{1}{2}\Tr ([\sqrt{\rho},\ketbra{j}]^2)$ is the Wigner-Yanase skew information \cite{Yu}, and $\{|j\rangle\}_{j=0}^{d_{A}-1}\equiv\{|j\rangle_{A_{1}}\}_{j=0}^{d_{A}-1}$ is a reference basis.
+where $I$ is the set of all incoherent states, the Hilbert-Schmidt's norm of a matrix $M\in\mathbb{C}^{d \times d}$ is defined as $\norm{M}_{hs}:= \sqrt{\sum_{j,k} \abs{M_{jk}}^2}$, whereas the $l_1$-norm is given by $\norm{M}_{l_1} := \sum_{j,k}\abs{M_{jk}}$, $I_{wy}(\rho,\ketbra{j}) = -\frac{1}{2}\Tr ([\sqrt{\rho},\ketbra{j}]^2)$ is the Wigner-Yanase skew information \cite{Yu}, and $\{|j\rangle\}_{j=0}^{d_{A}-1}\equiv\{|j\rangle_{A}\}_{j=0}^{d_{A}-1}$ is a reference basis.
 The predictability measures are given by

 where $S_l(\rho_{A diag}):= 1 - \Tr \rho^2_{A diag}$ is the linear entropy.
-Moreover, the incomplete complementarity relation describes the local aspects of a quanton, and therefore are closely linked to the purity of the system.
-From theorem 1, it follows that
+Moreover, the incomplete complementarity relation describes the local aspects of a quanton, and therefore is closely linked to the purity of the system.
+However, it is noteworthy that the complementarity relation given by Eq. (\ref{eq:crl1}) is not invariant under unitary transformations, while the others two given by Eqs. (\ref{eq:crwy}) and (\ref{eq:crhs}) are.
+Now, when restricted to the Schmidt coefficients, from Theorem 1, it follows that

-are entanglement monotones for global pure states, where $S_l(\rho_A)$ is the well known linear entropy that completes the complementarity relation given by Eq. (\ref{eq:crhs}), which was considered in Refs. \cite{Jakob, Marcos, Huber}.
+are entanglement monotones for global pure states, since $C_{\tau} = 0, \ \tau = l_1, wy, hs$ and $P_{\tau}$ is invariant under the permutation of the of the probability vectors $\vec{\lambda}=(\lambda_{0},\cdots,\lambda_{d-1})$ given by the Schmidt's coefficients, and therefore, the quantities above are invariant under local unitary transformations according to Ref. \cite{Zhu}.
+Besides, $S_l(\rho_A)$ is the well known linear entropy that completes the complementarity relation given by Eq. (\ref{eq:crhs}), which was considered in Refs. \cite{Jakob, Marcos, Huber}.
 In terms of the Schmidt's coefficients, the measures are given by